HL Klemove and HARMAN Partner to Develop Central Compute Platform for Software Defined Vehicles

 Integration of Autonomous Driving and In-Cabin Experiences to Drive New Growth in the SDV Era

-SEOUL, South Korea and LAS VEGAS , Jan.
-8, 2025 /PRNewswire/ -- HL Klemove, a subsidiary of HL Group specializing in autonomous driving solutions, has signed a partnership agreement with HARMAN, a subsidiary of Samsung Electronics Co., Ltd., for the development of a central compute platform critical to the evolution of the software-defined vehicle (SDV).
+SEOUL, South Korea and LAS VEGAS, Jan.
+9, 2025 /PRNewswire/ -- HL Klemove, a subsidiary of HL Group specializing in autonomous driving solutions, has signed a partnership agreement with HARMAN, a subsidiary of Samsung Electronics Co., Ltd., for the development of a central compute platform critical to the evolution of the software-defined vehicle (SDV).
 The agreement was formalized at CES 2025, highlighting a joint effort toward enabling future-ready architecture that integrates autonomous driving and infotainment functionalities through innovative cross-domain (X-Domain) technology.

 The signing ceremony, held at HARMAN's booth on January 8, 2025 (local time), was attended by: Yoon Pal-joo, CEO of HL Klemove; Hong Dae-geon, CTO of HL Klemove; Christian Sobottka, President of HARMAN Automotive; Huibert Verhoeven, Senior Vice President of Intelligent Cockpit at HARMAN Automotive; and Armin Prommersberger, CTO of HARMAN International.